owenyeo/tp/docs/UserGuide.md

 ### 2.1.
 Toolbar

 Provides functionality related to accessing the help pop-up or exiting TimetaBRO.
+Quick and easy!

 ### 2.2.
 Command input box

-This is where you can input commands to perform actions on TimetaBRO.
+This is where you can input our cool commands to perform actions on TimetaBRO.

 ### 2.3.
 Command feedback box

-This displays information related to your entered input in the command input box.
+This displays information related to your entered input in the command input box. <br>
+Errors and success messages all will be here, and they will guide you to use TimetaBRO more effectively.
+Keep an eye out!

 ### 2.4.
 Friends list